WFSO

-WFSO (88.3 WFSO) is a Christian radio station licensed to Olivebridge, New York in north central Ulster County at the foothills of the Catskill Mountains.
-The station broadcasts on 88.3 MHz FM with 578 watts effective radiated power from a tower in Olivebridge.
+WFSO (88.3 FM) is a Christian radio station licensed to Olivebridge, New York, United States, in north central Ulster County at the foothills of the Catskill Mountains, with a transmitter sited in Olivebridge.
 WFSO is the full-service NCE flagship of Redeemer Broadcasting, Inc., a not-for-profit Christian radio ministry based in Olivebridge.
-Redeemer also owns translators W266BX serving Catskill on 101.1 MHz FM and W212CC serving Newburgh on 90.3 MHz FM.
+Redeemer also owns translators W266BX serving Catskill on 101.1 MHz and W212CC serving Newburgh on 90.3 MHz.

 Translators

 Much of WFSO's audience comes from its translators: